Everyone

 Who can sign the petition?

 Anyone who is registered to vote in Keller ISD.
 You do NOT have to have kids attending Keller ISD to sign.
-Every voice matters: grandparents, community members, business owners, homeschool parents, taxpayers.
+Every voice matters: grandparents, community members, business owners, homeschool parents, and taxpayers.
 We all deserve a say in our district’s future.

 Check your voter registration here.